casa-vega/migration-extras/README.md

 ## Update `evn.example`

-Add you pats to this file and rename to `.env`
+Add your PATS to this file and rename to `.env`